DBraun/PyTorchTOP/README.md

 ## Extra Notes

 This example project has been tested with TouchDesigner 2020.28110 and libtorch with CUDA 11.0.
-At the time of writing, this TouchDesigner is using 10.1, so it's risky to use 11.0.
+At the time of writing this, TouchDesigner is using 10.1, so it's risky to use 11.0.
 Luckily it works.
 Choose your versions of the various components in this project at your own discretion.
 TouchDesigner's [Release Notes](https://docs.derivative.ca/Release_Notes) often mention changes to their CUDA version.